Have You Been Accused of Sexual Misconduct?

 Do not contact the alleged victim.

 There are offices on campus that can provide assistance to you.
 Students can contact the Student Assistance Center in the Office of the Dean of Students (217-333-0050) and the Office for Student Conflict Resolution (217-333-3680).
 Someone from one of these offices can explain the University reporting procedures and explain the student disciplinary process, including the process for obtaining no contact directives.
 For further information on the student disciplinary process, the FAQs about the Student Disciplinary Process may be helpful.
-Employees can contact the Office of Diversity, Equity, and Access (217-333-0885) for questions about reporting, workplace adjustments, and employee disciplinary procedures.
+Employees can contact the Office for Access & Equity (217-333-0885) for questions about reporting, workplace adjustments, and employee disciplinary procedures.
 Questions can also be directed to the Title IX & Disability Office.

 Students can receive confidential counseling assistance on campus at the Counseling Center (217-333-3704) and McKinley Health Center (Mental Health) (217-333-2705).
 Employees can receive confidential counseling assistance at Faculty/Staff Assistance Services (217-244-5312).

 Students participating in the student disciplinary process have a right to an advisor of their choice, provided the advisor does not also serve as a witness.
 The University will, upon request by a student complainant or respondent in a sexual misconduct case, provide an advocate to serve as advisor.
 To make such a request, please email the lead investigator assigned to the case or call the Office for Student Conflict Resolution at (217) 333-3680.
 Respondents and complainants may be accompanied by an advisor of their choosing, provided the advisor does not also serve as a witness, to any university meeting or proceeding relating to an alleged incident of sexual misconduct.